 New for 2018, course materials will be distributed electronically and we're passing the savings along to you.
 All 8-hour seminar pricing has been reduced by $20.
 To access, visit your My Events page

 .
 Download to your laptop or tablet prior to your seminar.
-Handouts are added as received - remember to check back for updates.
+Handouts are added as received.

 Request a Reminder